 History of the library and archive

-During the Tudor and Stuart eras, the library and archive was greatly affected.
+During the reformation and civil war eras, the library and archive was greatly affected.
 In 1623 the Dean and Chapter received a request from King James I to provide duplicates of any medieval manuscripts for a new library he was furnishing at Westminster Abbey.
 Unfortunately, it is not known what happened to these books.
 Manuscripts were also taken by book collectors for their own collections.
 Canon Dr. William Hopkins (1675-1700) was placed in charge of the library, which was a commendable choice as his enthusiasm in the care of the library was exemplary.
 He was supported by his fellow members of the Chapter, in particular Dean George Hickes, who gradually built up the collection of books into a very fine library.
 Succeding librarians ensured the catalogues were kept up to date.
 Famous visitors included Sir Samuel Pepys in 1687, Dr. Samuel Johnson in 1774 and Sir Edward Elgar.

 Documents of the cathedral to be compiled and arranged, are found in the first instance under Bishop Wulfstan (1008-1095).
 He ordered a sub-prior, called Hemming, to compile a register of charters (cartulary) of the lands of the monastery.
 This is now in the British Library.
 Saint Wulfstan was insistent that documents in the monastery chest were properly organized and recorded.